Im2silent/COMP-3610-A1/README.md

 # COMP-3610-A1

 ## Setup:
-To install depenencies, use the folloing code in a terminal: pip install matplotlib numpy plotly polars
+To install depenencies, use the following code in a terminal: pip install matplotlib numpy plotly polars